 As we said above, the conversion rate will drop 50% after every step, and that statistic proves this point.
 But that doesn’t mean all shopping carts are abandoned.

 While it’s true that most abandoned due to shipping being too expensive, it’s not all of them.

 For example, something might have gotten up, and your buyers just forgot.
 So instead of giving up, be sure to send them a cart abandonment email.

-According to Oberlo statistics, the open rate of these emails is about 40% (get more specific numbers).
+According to Oberlo statistics, the open rate of these emails is comparatively high.
 So make sure to send them!